 Draw odds: A draw is as good as a win in deciding the winner of a competition.

-- In World Championship matches through 2004, the Champion retained their title if the score was tied at the conclusion of all games.
-After 2004, a playoff is contested in the event of a drawn match.
+- In fixed-length World Championship matches through 2004, the Champion retained their title if the score was tied at the conclusion of all games.
+Since 2004, a playoff is contested in the event of a drawn match.

 - In the championship match of some team events, the higher-ranked team after preliminary competition may receive draw odds.